gimploo/GetBack/README.md

     - [x] Implement a better hashtable (round robin hashing) - blocker
     - [x] Load bones and weights
     - [x] Setup animation system for the model
-    - [/] Implement movement for the model
+    - [x] Implement movement for the model
     - [ ] Implement a camera that follows the modal
     - [ ] Setup Debug view of the bones and weights
 - [ ] Design a GUI library (good one)